 MANUAL LIGHTING: There is a lighter with a long neck located in the drawer to the left of the stove in Kitchen #1 (front).
 We keep the grill accessories there as well.

 - Turn on bottle first then grill.
 Turn off grill first then turn off bottle.

 - If the auto igniters are temperamental.
-Use the long lighter to ignite the lighter port while pressing the knob in.
+Use the long lighter (drawer to left of main stove) to ignite the lighter port while pressing the knob in.
 The lighter port is the upper left hole of the front four.
 You will see a long flame and it will light the burner.
 Release the knob once lit.

 - If you have low flame or poor power it may be caused by not doing the 1st step correctly.
 This is how to reset the regulator.

 - To correct low flame do these steps EXACTLY IN THIS ORDER.